 - You can download and install Bookshelf for a phone in the same way that you download and install Bookshelf for a tablet.
 You can also open and display your eBooks in the same way.

-- In general, though, we don’t recommend using Bookshelf on a phone because you lose the instructional benefits that you get from our “paired pages.”
-For some types of review, however, Bookshelf on a phone can work quite well.
+- In general, we don’t recommend using Bookshelf on a phone because you lose the instructional benefits that you get from our “paired pages.”
+However, for an occasional lookup or quick review of a funtion, it can work quite well.

 Our recommendations for using our VitalSource eBooks